 Being able to communicate effectively in English continues to be a skill that is needed throughout the world.
 There is a growing demand for teachers locally and nationwide who are specially trained to work with English as a Second Language and bilingual students in the classroom.

-D'Youville College's TESOL program leads to a master's degree (M.S.Ed.) and initial certification to teach ESL in Kindergarten through 12th grade in New York State, opening a range of job opportunities in elementary and secondary schools.
+D'Youville TESOL program offers a master's degree (M.S.Ed.) and initial certification to teach ESL in in Kindergarten through 12th grade in New York State, as well as an advanced certificate in TESOL for individuals who are already licensed to teach and wish to train as ESL classroom teachers.
+Both the master's and certificate open a range of job opportunities in elementary and secondary schools.

 Beyond public and private school classrooms, an M.S.Ed in TESOL is also cited as a qualification for exciting careers, including: